zacanger/niddesa/text/generated-translations/mahaniddesa/07-chinese-google.md

      Because of that, the Lord said:
-     "For Muni, who is empty and has no expectations in desire, People who are tied up in desire envy those who have survived the storm. " The seventh explanation of the Maitreya Sutra [Completed].
+     "For Muni, who is empty and has no expectations in desire, People who are tied up in desire envy those who have survived the storm. " The seventh explanation of the Maitreya Sutta [Completed].

 Summary: